vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 So we tried other "simple" solution:
-- When new nodes are added to the form with cocoon, using AJAX to create elements in the database, obtaining a valid identification in the database and using it in the form.[^1]
-[^1] The official cocoon gem will not do this, since it will assign random identification to new nodes that it creates dynamically.
+- When new nodes are added to the form with cocoon, using AJAX to create elements in the database, obtaining a valid identification in the database and using it in the form.
+The official cocoon gem doesn't do this, since it assigns random identification to new nodes that it creates dynamically.
   And the records will be created in the database after the form submission.
-  We modified cocoon to have the possibility of behaving this way (it should be possible to achieve the same result without modifyng cocoon, by using the after-insert callback, so once a node is created, create the object in the database with an AJAX request and alter the node created by changing its identification and using it).
+  We modified cocoon to have the possibility of behaving this way.
+It should be possible to achieve the same result without modifyng cocoon, by using the after-insert callback, so once a node is created, create the object in the database with an AJAX request receive its identification and alter the node created by changing its identification in the view and using it.
-- When deleting elements, since their identifications are real in the database, delete them from the database by using AJAX.
+- When deleting elements, since their identifications are real in the database, delete them from the database by using AJAX.  cocoon also could be modified for doing this more automatically.
 - When certain elements are updated and it is required, update the database

 ## Starting the application